naveenrenji/veritasense/Backend/Readme.md

 Copy code
 docker exec -it great_perlman curl http://ollama:11434
 If curl is not installed, you can install it temporarily or use a Python script as mentioned previously to perform the test.

+ You can stop it using systemctl.

+$ systemctl stop ollama.service